I See You. And I Know How Much It Hurts.

 When You Can't Fix It, Protect Yourself From It

-Harvard Business Review research shows you can create a protective bubble even in toxic environments:
+OzSparkHub research draws from Harvard Business Review findings: you can create a protective bubble even in toxic environments.

 The "Lighthouse" Strategy